-Snorkel surveying is a valuable tool for studying fish populations and assessing habitat use, fish abundance, and run timing.
+Snorkel surveying is an effective procedure for evaluating fish populations and assessing habitat use, fish abundance, and run timing.
 The Snorkel Survey Techniques (SST) course is a two-day applied review of standard snorkel survey methods.
-Course participants will conduct a number of applied exercises to learn first-hand how to plan, prepare and conduct a safe and efficient snorkel survey.
-Field training sessions will take place in a dynamic BC Coastal river where course participants will learn to conduct snorkel surveys for adult spawning fish and resident juvenile fish.
+Course participants attend a ½ day online session with live instruction and complete exercises to learn first-hand how to plan, prepare and conduct a safe and efficient snorkel survey.
+A ½ or full-day field training session then take places in a dynamic river where course participants will learn to conduct snorkel surveys for adult spawning fish and resident juvenile fish

 Each NRTG course includes free, lifetime admission.
 Enrol once – come back anytime.

 Course participants typically include current fisheries field technicians and biologists, other environmental professionals, resource workers, individuals new to the industry and graduates of other natural resource-related programs.

 This course is available for individual registration via our website Schedule Page, or on contract to organizations/community groups.
 Are interested in a contract delivery of this course?
 If so, please contact us.

 Course participants will be required to supply their own wet or dry suit, mask, footwear, and gloves (optional).
 These items can be rented at local dive shops or other suppliers.
 Participants should contact equipment suppliers well in advance of this training program and find and secure suitable fitting equipment.
 Other items of mandatory equipment include suitable under garments and field clothing, bag lunch and refreshments.
 Participants are also required to provide an own computer and a stable internet connection, writing supplies for taking notes are also recommended.

 - Fisheries Field Skills Certificate Program

 - Fish Habitat Restoration – Field Techniques

 Upon successful completion, SST course participants will be qualified and able to:

 - Identify who, what, when, where and why considerations for snorkel surveys